-Many organizations have devoted a great amount of planning, effort and resources towards GDPR compliance, while others have not done as much in the way of preparation.
+Many organizations have devoted a great amount of planning, effort and resources towards getting startup HR services to aid in GDPR compliance, while others have not done as much in the way of preparation.
 No matter what stage you’ve reached in your compliance effort (or plan to reach by May 25, 2018), you can better position yourself for GDPR compliance by doing a few simple things:

 Check DPA Websites